lieberscott/distributeBalanceForRocketpool/README.md

 This guide is meant for someone who needs to use Etherscan to distribute the balance of their minipool back to their withdrawal address.
-This guide assumes you have already performed a voluntary exit of your validators.
+This guide assumes you have already performed a voluntary exit of your validators.[^1]

-Here is an overview of what you will need to do.
-First, you will need to create an Etherscan account if you don't already have one.
-Then you will go to your custom ABI page and set up a custom ABI for the Rocketpool delegate contract.
-Tnen you will call the delegate contract's
+Here are the steps:
-`distributeBalance` function on the delegate contract from your minipool addresses.
+✅ Create an Etherscan account if you don't already have one ✅ Set up a custom ABI for the Rocketpool delegate contract ✅ Call the delegate contract's `distributeBalance` function from your minipool addresses.

 # Step 0: Create an Etherscan account.
 Go to Etherscan.io and create an account.
 Make sure you are logged in.